 Under a Presidential memo of January 31, 2014, agencies may not place applicants, including internal government applicants, at an undue disadvantage because the applicant is experiencing financial difficulty through no fault of the applicant (such as an extended period of unemployment), if the applicant has made a good-faith effort to meet his or her financial obligations.

 The assessment of newly hired employees does not end with their appointment but must undergo a trial period called the probationary period.
-The standard probationary period is one year, although in some cases it can be longer; at the Defense Department, for example, the standard period is two years.
+The standard probationary period is one year, although in some cases it can be longer.
 During this time, new employees are subject to firing with very limited appeal rights.
 At the end of the period they gain a greater range of due process rights.

 Note: Those newly appointed to supervisory, managerial and senior executive positions must serve an additional probationary period in which their performance in those duties is assessed; those deemed not successful generally would be returned to a position comparable to the one they left, not removed.